mrspecht/mrspecht/README.md

 ## About me

-Hello world.
+Hello, world.
 I'm Andre Specht, an IT instructor and full-stack developer based in Winnipeg, Canada.

-I'm a passionate developer focused on crafting beautiful and functional websites.
-I also love teaching and helping others to turn ideas into amazing interactive applications.
+I am a passionate developer focused on creating beautiful and functional websites.
+I also enjoy teaching and helping others to transform ideas into incredible interactive applications.

 My programming experience includes JavaScript, Node, TypeScript, React, C#, Java, and Python.
-Do you wanna know more?
+Would you like to know more?
 Get in touch.
 I look forward to hearing from you.

 Official websites: <a style="color:#2aa889" href="https://andrespecht.com/" target="_blank">andrespecht.com</a> | <a style="color:#2aa889" href="https://andrespecht.dev/" target="_blank">andrespecht.dev</a>